micropython/micropython/docs/reference/glossary.rst

         which provides implementations for many modules from CPython's standard library.
-However, large subset of these modules require POSIX-like environment (Linux, MacOS, Windows may be partially supported), and thus would work or make sense only with MicroPython Unix port.
-Some subset of modules is however usable for baremetal ports too.
+However, large subset of these modules require POSIX-like environment (Linux, MacOS, Windows may be partially supported), and thus would work or make sense only with `MicroPython Unix port`.
+Some subset of modules is however usable for `baremetal` ports too.

         Unlike monolithic :term:`CPython` stdlib, micropython-lib modules
         are intended to be installed individually - either using manual